cuiwjTech/NeurIPS2025_KatFDE/README.md

-# Kernel-ATtention Fractional neural ODE network
+# Kernel-ATtention Fractional Neural ODE Network
 The code will be coming soon.